tahaarshad/CCNA-Prep/QoS.md

 What happens when an edge router using IntServ QoS determines that the data pathway cannot support the level of QoS requested?
 Data is not forwarded

+Marking traffic at Layer 2 or Layer 3 is very important and will affect how traffic is treated in a network using QoS.
+Layer 2 marking of frames can be performed for non-IP traffic.
+Layer 2 marking of frames is the only QoS option available for switches that are not "IP aware."
+Layer 3 marking will carry the QoS information end-to-end.

+Refer to the exhibit.
+Why are routers R1 and R2 not able to establish an OSPF adjacency?​ On router R1, the network 192.168.10.0/30 is defined in the wrong area (area 1).
+It has to be defined in area 0 in order to establish adjacency with router R2, which has the network 192.168.10.0/30 defined in area 0.